orkhand/cs5200project1/part4/README.md

 Part 2:
 - In populateRedis i have used below data structures:
-    - Set -> await client.set(hKey, sports[i].sportsType + "," +sports[i].sportId); Here i am saving as a key my sportId and as a value i am saving my sportType + ID after when i get sport by sportID i split it in sportType and sportID and use it inmy funstion for Redis database
+    - Set -> await client.set(hKey, sports[i].sportsType + "," +sports[i].sportId); Here i am saving as a key my sportId and as a value i am saving my sportType + ID after when i get sport by sportID i split it in sportType and sportID and use it in my function for Redis database
     - List -> await client.rPush("sports", hKey); I am pushing my key (sportType) to the list
     - List await client.rPush(key, events[j].eventType); I am using list to save events in the related sportType